nmfs-openscapes/data-academy/guided-projects/guided-project-1_covid-trends.md

 question <- "Which countries have had the highest number of positive cases against the number of tests?" answer <- c("Positive tested cases" = positive_tested_top_3)
 ```

+Today I learned that assigning a name to an already named vector using
+`c()` concatenates the new name with the old names, separated by a `.`!

 ``` r
 data_structure_list <- list(